 CDS contracts are predominantly for large firms.
 The average firm has a market capitalization of \$15 billion and 75% of firms have capitalizations greater than \$2.5 billion.
-Market leverage, which we calculate as total liabilities divided by total liabilities plus market capitalization has an inter-quartile range of 34% to 64%, again reflecting the large range of firms with available CDS data.
+Leverage, which we calculate as the difference between book assets and book equity divided by book assets, has an inter-quartile range of 51% to 76%.

 Table 2 reports percentage bid-ask spreads for CDS contracts for the three groups of firms based on credit rating.
 The percentage spread is defined as the bid-ask spread for the CDS contract divided by the CDS spread (the midpoint of the bid-ask spread).
 As indicated in column 1, the average CDS bid-ask spread is very high, and significantly higher than the analogous average bid-ask spread for equities.
 Indeed, according to Hendershott, Jones, and Menkveld (2010), round trip quoted bid-ask spreads for equities as a percentage of the midpoint are approximately 10 basis points (0.1%) for large-cap stocks.
-For the corresponding credit protection premium, the analogous magnitudes are 7.5% for junk bonds and 20.4% for high-grade bonds.
+For the corresponding credit protection premium, the analogous magnitudes are 7.5% for junk bonds and 20.4% for highgrade bonds.
 Thus, bid-ask spreads for CDS contracts are orders of magnitude higher than for corresponding equities.
-Based on these differences in the bid-ask spreads between between equity and CDS markets, it is possible that the equilibrium is one in which market makers set CDS bid-ask spreads sufficiently high to deter informed traders from trading in the CDS market.
+Based on these differences in the bid-ask spreads between equity and CDS markets, it is possible that informed traders are deterred from trading in the CDS market and choose to trade in the equity market instead.

 In addition, column 2 through column 4 of Table 2 indicate that the percentage bid-ask spreads for CDS contracts are considerably larger for firms with lower-risk credit ratings.
 The average CDS bid-ask spreads for firms rated A and above is approximately three times as high as the average CDS bid-ask spread for firms rated BB and below (non-investment grade).
 This result provides additional support for an equilibrium that deters informed traders from participating in the CDS market, because it is the CDS contracts for high-grade firms that are most sensitive to information.
-Table 3 reports summary statistics for equity and credit protection returns.
-We note that the volatility of credit protection returns is quite similar to the volatility of equity returns.